TimothyByrd/ChaosHelper/README.md

 This will cause to the tool to auto-determine the values, which is good when there are multiple leagues available.
 In particular, `tabIndex` is difficult, because the same tab can change from league to league and can depend on if there are Remove-only tabs visible.

-`manualMode` (false) turns on a manual mode in case GGG blocks non-site access to the inventory information due to server overload.
+`testMode` (Normal) Can set to `Manual` in case GGG blocks non-site access to the inventory information due to server overload.
-When manual mode is enabled, the console window will show a URL to open in your browser (the URL should already be copiued to your clipboard).
+When manual mode is enabled, the console window will show a URL to open in your browser (the URL should already be copied to your clipboard).
 The page should open as a JSON document.
 Select the entire document and copy to your clipboard.
 At that point, the tool should continue.

 `clientTxt` defines where to find the PoE client.txt log file, which the tool uses to track zone changes.